robotframework/robotframework/doc/userguide/src/CreatingTestData/ControlStructures.rst

-Just like with regular `FOR` loops, you can loop over multiple values per loop iteration as long as the number of values in your list is evenly divisible by the number of loop-variables (excluding the first, index variable):
+Just like with regular `FOR` loops, you can loop over multiple values per loop iteration as long as the number of values in your list is evenly divisible by the number of loop-variables (excluding the index variable):

 .. sourcecode:: robotframework